 Of course, it may be that you can just get a lower rate or better deal with another type of loan.
 As your financial circumstances change through your life, the type of mortgage that suits you best may change too.

 4. Cash-out equity

 Cash-out refinancings got a bad rep during the credit crunch.
 Some borrowers were using their homes as ATMs.

 But, used wisely, they can be a great way to access significant sums at very low interest rates.
-You might use the money to consolidate expensive debts that are crippling your cash flow or to pay unexpected medical bills or even to fund college or a major family event.
-You can use the money for anything, but most financial advisers warn against frivolous purposes or maintaining an unsustainable lifestyle.
+You might use the money for debt consolidation.
+You can consolidate high-interest debts that are crippling your cash flow or to pay unexpected medical bills or even to fund college or a major family event.
+You can use the money for anything, but most financial advisers warn against tapping your home equity for frivolous purposes or maintaining an unsustainable lifestyle.

 With most mortgages (but not VA loans), lenders will want you to leave 20% of the equity in your home in place.
 So you can borrow the difference between your mortgage balance and 80% of your home’s value.

 This usually arises when a married couple buys a home in joint names and then divorces.
 They agree on who keeps the home but whoever doesn’t get it understandably wants out of the mortgage loan.

 However, mortgage lenders won’t see it that simply.
 Your lender approved the original application on the basis of two borrowers and losing one of those means the lender has fewer options if the mortgage goes bad.